Education programs

 - writing

-The Post-Secondary Prerequisite Program allows inmates the opportunity to earn additional secondary credits that they require in order to participate in post-secondary studies, vocational programs, or employment.
-This program is for inmates who already have a high school diploma (or equivalent).
+The Post-Secondary Prerequisite Program allows inmates to earn additional secondary credits required to participate in post-secondary studies, vocational programs or employment.
+The program is for inmates who already have a high school diploma (or equivalent).

-Offenders may pursue post-secondary education while incarcerated.
-The Post-secondary Education Program allows inmates to learn a trade or profession or update trade qualifications.
+Inmates may pursue post-secondary education while incarcerated.
+The Post-Secondary Education Program allows inmates to learn a trade or profession or update trade qualifications.
 Inmates who want to take post-secondary courses must meet the university or college's academic requirements.
 Courses are usually completed through correspondence with community colleges or universities.

 Libraries and computers

-CSC welcomes the donation of new or gently used books that support inmates’ literacy and academic upgrading at all of its institutional libraries from staff and the public.
+CSC welcomes the donation of new or gently used books from staff and the public to support literacy and academic development.
 These include:

 - fiction books at various reading levels